-- Who to report the news to, by when and by what means - If a self-certification system is in place - When, and how often, medical certificates are required and what information these must contain when sick unless their contract provides for this.
+- Who to report the news to, by when and by what means - If a self-certification system is in place - When, and how often, medical certificates are required and what information these must contain - The maximum period of time employees will be paid when on sick leave, if at all - Whether the employer reserves the right to require the employee to attend a medical examination with its nominated doctor - What procedures are in place for the keeping of medical appointments.

+Employees have no automatic right to pay when sick unless their contract provides for this.
 Employees with sufficient social insurance contributions may be entitled to illness benefit from the Department of Social Protection.
 If employers do provide employees with sick pay, they may require them to sign over any illness benefit payments they receive from the state (but only if provision was made for this in their written terms and conditions).